 The same warnings go for our pets as well.
 Every year, dogs die when their owners leave them in a hot car for just a “quick minute” when running errands or grabbing a bite to eat.
 Hot cars are deathtraps for dogs.
 Animals can develop brain damage or even die from heatstroke in only 15 minutes.
 Dogs don’t sweat.
 They can only cool themselves by panting.

-Only 11 states so far have granted the legal right to citizens to use any means necessary, such as smashing a window, to save a distressed dog.
-Those 11 states are: Arizona, California, Colorado, Florida, Indiana, Massachusetts, New York, Ohio, Tennessee, Vermont, and Wisconsin.
+11 states so far have granted the right to citizens to use any means necessary, such as smashing a window, to save a distressed dog.
+Those states are Arizona, California, Colorado, Florida, Indiana, Massachusetts, New York, Ohio, Tennessee, Vermont, and Wisconsin.

 If you see a dog left alone in a hot car:

-- Take a photo of the car’s color, model, make, and license plate number.
+- Take a photo of the car’s color, model, make, and license plate.

-- Call local humane authorities and police or the fire department immediately.
+- Call local authorities and police or the fire department.